 The Group has land lease arrangement with Mainland China government and leasehold land in Vietnam and India.

-Addition to the right-of-use assets during the 2021 financial year was nil (2020: RMB254,725 thousand).
+Addition to the right-of-use assets during the 2022 financial year was RMB34,906 thousand (2021: RMB nil).

 6. Leases (Continued)

 The statement of profit or loss shows the following amounts relating to leases: